YYoudi/vibe-giants-decomp/ps2_symbols/README.md

 The PS2 prototype of Giants: Citizen Kabuto (`SLUS_201.78`, a MIPS R5900 ELF) was shipped **unstripped**.
 Its `.symtab` exposes **4 769 named functions** and **1 691 named globals**, plus a 1 MB `.mdebug` block.
-Because the PS2 and PC builds share the same C++ source (per modder "Amazed", ~50 % of functions are identical), these names and signatures are ground truth for naming the stripped PC `GiantsMain.exe`.
+Because the PS2 and PC builds shar ecommon C++ source, these names and signatures are ground truth for naming the stripped PC `GiantsMain.exe`.

 ## Files